spacescan-io/docs/blog/2022-06-05-WeeklyUpdates/index.md

 ### 1. Chia NFT 1 support
 - We are working on below listed items to support NFT1 standards which is going to be released by Chia soon™
     - Top menu to view Stats, Ranks, explore and Transfers of NFT in both testnet 10 and Mainnet
-    - Trade integration with NFT market places like Dexie.space and Mintgarden.io
+    - Trade integration with NFT market places and exchanges like Dexie.space and Mintgarden.io
     - Ability to view NFT based on collections
     - Enhance top search option to support NFT
     - Create NFT API for community developers to build tools